Fruits and vegetables are mouth-watering, nourishing additions to your meals.

 How to Wash Mushrooms

-There are conflicting opinions about how to wash mushrooms with clean off pesticides.
+There are conflicting opinions about how to wash mushrooms.

 For instance, some chefs would gently wipe these mushrooms using a damp towel.